Speech Connect

 Neuro-affirming Social Skills

-Neuro-affirming social skills therapy is different.
-Instead of teaching your child to "act normal" (masking), neuro-affirming therapists teach them how to navigate a world that wasn't built for them, while keeping their self-esteem intact.
+Neuro-affirming social skills therapy is a unique approach.
+Instead of teaching your child to 'act normal' (masking), neuro-affirming therapists focus on helping them navigate a world that wasn't designed for them, while preserving their self-esteem.

-• The Old View: The autistic child is the one with the "deficit" or the error.
+The Old View: The autistic child is seen as having a 'deficit' or error.

-• The Affirming View: It is a two-way street.
-The child struggles to understand the non-autistic style, but the non-autistic person also fails to understand the child.
+The Affirming View: It's a two-way street; the child may struggle to comprehend the non-autistic style, but non-autistic individuals also have difficulty understanding the child.

-• The Therapy: We teach the child to understand how different brains work, rather than telling them their way is wrong.
-We treat it like cross-cultural training.
+The Therapy: We teach the child to recognize how different brains operate, rather than suggesting their way is incorrect.
+We approach this like cross-cultural training, ensuring that social skills therapy is empowering.

 Early Language Development